irmen/prog8/docs/source/programming.rst

 You can also create loops by using the ``goto`` statement, but this should usually be avoided.

+Breaking out of a loop prematurely is possible with the ``break`` statement.

 .. attention::
     The value of the loop variable after executing the loop *is undefined*.
 Don't use it immediately after the loop without first assigning a new value to it!